lineality/installing_alpine_linux/README.md

-38. likely nothing to do in this step: you may need to use cd and ls to navigate to find files (this is different from video) modify file, enter text -> # nano /etc/doas.d/doas.conf type in: "permit persist :wheel"
+38. likely nothing to do in this step: you may need to use cd and ls to navigate to find files (this is different from video) modify file, enter text -> # vi /etc/doas.d/doas.conf type in: "permit persist :wheel"
 save: ctrl s
 exit: ctrl x
 (note: file may already contain "permit persist :wheel")

-34. add community package repositories modify file -> # nano /etc/apk/repositories
+34. add community package repositories modify file -> # vi /etc/apk/repositories

 35. remove the "#" from the community line (likely line 2)
 save: ctrl s